Atomox/prepcook.js/readme.md

 	{{ #if 2 == 2 }} <p>2 == 2</p>	{{ /if }}
 	{{ #if foo.bar.baz == 123 }} <p>2 == 2</p>	{{ /if }}
 ```

-## Requirements:

-Make sure to have [bistro.tree.js](https://github.com/Atomox/bistro.js.tree/blob/master/bistro.js.tree.js), the underlying tree data structure we use to process your templates with.